Berkeley-CS61B/website-sp24/labs/lab01/mac.md

     ```

     You have successfully installed git if this command returns a valid version
     number and does not fail.

-    The command should succeed and show version 17 (or newer).
 If the installation is good,
     skip the rest of the guide and return to the lab.

 ## B. Git Install Issues